Lake whitefish

 The lake whitefish (Coregonus clupeaformis) is a species of freshwater whitefish from North America.
 Lake whitefish are found throughout much of Canada and parts of the northern United States, including all of the Great Lakes.
-The lake whitefish is sometimes referred to as a "humpback" fish due to the small size of the head in relation to the length of the body.
+The lake whitefish is sometimes referred to as a "humpback" fish due because of its small head size in relation to the length of the body.
 (Note: Not to be confused with Coregonus pidschian, the humpback whitefish.)
-It is a valuable commercial fish, and also occasionally taken by sport fishermen.
-Smoked, refrigerated, vacuum-packed lake whitefish fillets are available in North American grocery stores.
+It is a valuable commercial fish and also occasionally taken by sport fishermen.
+Smoked, refrigerated, or vacuum-packed lake whitefish fillets are available in North American grocery stores.
 Other vernacular names used for this fish include Otsego bass, Sault whitefish, gizzard fish, common whitefish, eastern whitefish, Great Lakes whitefish, humpback whitefish, inland whitefish and whitefish.

 Etymology

 The scientific genus name Coregonus (co-regg'-on-us) means "angle eye" in Greek, and the species name clupeaformis means "herring-shaped" in Latin.